Blog

 • Quarterly full volume recovery drills: Using a new VM or dedicated server host, perform a full Tier 1 recovery.
 Be sure to time the process and log any gaps identified.

-• Verification after any changes: Ad-hoc restore tests should be performed following any changes, such as new shares being added, tweaks to ACLs, or backup agent upgrades
+• Verification after any changes: Ad-hoc restore tests should be performed following any changes, such as new shares being added, tweaks to ACLs, or backup agent upgrades.

 Remember, while the auto-mount VM features included in many modern suites are useful to verify boot or run block-level checksums following a backup, human-eyed drills are still needed to validate run-books and credentials.
 Double-checking manually also builds muscle memory for when teams are under stress.

-Anomaly Monitoring and Wiring Alerts into Operational Fabric
+Anomaly Monitoring and Operational Alerts

 Illustration of monitoring dashboard sending backup anomaly alerts to operations